Beyond Expansion IV: Traces of Thin Semigroups: Introduction

 This paper is motivated by the study of long closed geodesics on the modular surface defined over a given number field, which do not have high excursions into the cusp.
 Let us make this precise.

 To set notation, let $\bH$ denote the upper half plane, and let

 be the unit tangent bundle of the modular surface.
 A closed geodesic $\g$ on $\cX$ corresponds to a hyperbolic matrix $M\in\SL_{2}(\Z)$ (more precisely its conjugacy class).
 Let $\ga_{M}\in\dd\bH $ be one of the two fixed points of $M$, the other being its Galois conjugate $\overline{\ga_{M}}$; then $\g $ is the projection mod $\SL_{2}(\Z)$ of the geodesic connecting $\ga_{M}$ and $\overline{\ga_{M}}$.
-We will say that $\g $ is defined over the (real quadratic) field $K =\Q(\ga_{M})$ and has discriminant $\gD_{M}$, where $\gD_{M}$ is the discriminant of $K $.
-This discriminant is (up to factors of $4$) the square-free part of \be D_{M}:=(\tr M)^{2}-4. \ee
+We will say that $\g $ is defined over the (real quadratic) field $K =\Q(\ga_{M})$.
+Let $\gD_{M}$ be the discriminant of $K $; this number is (up to factors of $4$) the square-free part of \be D_{M}:=(\tr M)^{2}-4. \ee

 To study excursions into the cusp, let $\sY({\g}) $ denote the largest imaginary part of $\g $ in the standard upper-half plane fundamental domain for the modular surface.
 Given a ``height'' $C>1$, we say that the closed geodesic $\g$ is {\bf low-lying} (of height $C$) if $\sY({\g})<C$.
-By the well-known connection \cite{Artin1924, Series1985} between continued fractions and the cutting sequence of the geodesic flow on $\cX$, the condition that $\g$ be low-lying can be reformulated as a Diophantine property on the fixed point $\ga_{M}$ of $M$, as follows.
+By the well-known connection \cite{Humbert1916, Artin1924, Series1985} between continued fractions and the cutting sequence of the geodesic flow on $\cX$, the condition that $\g$ be low-lying can be reformulated as a Diophantine property on the fixed point $\ga_{M}$ of $M$, as follows.
 Write the (eventually periodic) continued fraction expansion

 as usual, where the numbers $a_{j}$ are called {partial quotients}.
 Given any $A\ge1$, we say that $\ga_{M} $ is {\bf Diophantine} (of height $A$) if all its partial quotients $a_{j}$ are bounded by $A$.
 Then $\ga_{M}$ being Diophantine of height $A$ is essentially equivalent to $\g$ being low-lying of height $C=C(A)$.